rmarks6767/Resume/README.md

 **Curious:** Bash, C++, Rust, JavaScript <br>
 **Learning:** Swift / IOS development <br>

+## Work Experience

+### Software Engineering Internship - ThorLabs
+*5/13/2019 - 8/16/2019 &bull; C#, GraphQL, .NetCore, Locust.IO, & Python*

+#### TL; DR
+* Developed a proof of concept for utilizing GraphQL DotNet in C# in conjunction with a Cosmos Database
+* Developed a method of translating GraphQL requests directly to SQL to query Cosmos Database
+* Developed algorithms for filtering against Cosmos Database in an effiecent manner
+* Translated the existing REST modeled API to GraphQL and generated a GraphQL schema <br>

+#### Summary
+Over the summer of 2019, I was given the task of researching the most efficient way of building an API.
+I developed several proof of concepts that would lead to the development of the current API.
+I directly influenced the adoption of GraphQL and helped build the ground work of the current API (The one that is currently in production at Thorlabs).
+I also developed a method of filtering data through the use of complex algorithms to build SQL queries that could be run against Cosmos Database.
+This directly influenced the amount of time it took to make requests to Cosmos and brought the response time down from 200+ ms to around 20 ms.  I finally took the existing model that had been drawn up for a REST API and wrote up a GraphQL Schema to allow the team to see everything that needed to be done.

 ## Projects

 ### [Imagine RIT Smart Car Music System](https://github.com/rmarks6767/music-system)